homebysix/auto-update-magic/README.md

 Here's how to find loopers:

 1. Allow your Auto Update policies to run for at least 2-3 hours, to build up policy logs that can be used for investigation.

 2. Open the policy log for each of your Auto Update policies.

 3. Check to see whether the same computer is executing the policy multiple times in a row, as shown below:

     ![policy-looping-01.png](README-images/policy-looping-01.png)

 If you have a large fleet of Macs and it's difficult to see whether the same computer appears multiple times in the policy logs, try this instead:

 1. From one of the Auto Update policy logs, select a random sample of 10-20 Macs and open their individual policy histories.
+(Hold __Command__ while you click on each computer to open them in new background tabs.)
 2. Filter for Auto Update to see whether they've executed the same Auto Update policy repeatedly, as shown below:

     ![policy-looping-02.png](README-images/policy-looping-02.png)